Customization

 Instruction Files

 Swival loads instruction files during startup and appends them to the system prompt.
-CLAUDE.md provides project rules (<project-instructions>), while AGENTS.md provides agent conventions (<agent-instructions>).
+CLAUDE.md provides project rules (<project-instructions>), while AGENTS.md provides agent workflow commands and conventions (<agent-instructions>).
+Use /init in the REPL to auto-generate a project-level AGENTS.md, or /remember <text> to add individual facts to its ## Conventions section.

 CLAUDE.md